csaf-poc/csaf_distribution/docs/csaf_checker.md

 The checker result is a success if no checks resulted in type 2, and a failure otherwise.

-The options `years` and `timerange` allow to only check advisories from a given time interval.
+The option `timerange` allows to only check advisories from a given time interval.
 It is only allowed to specify one off them.
-`years`  looks number of years back from now. `timerange` values allow finer controls:
+There are following variants:

 1. Relative.
 If the given string follows the rules of being a [Go duration](https://pkg.go.dev/time@go1.20.6#ParseDuration) the time interval from now minus that duration till now is used.